California Court Records

 California allows ticketed motorists to request to extend their:

 Acceptable ways of applying for these extensions and extension terms vary from county to county.
-In most California counties, the court clerk can grant extensions for non-delinquent individuals charged with traffic infractions.
-Requests for extensions from non-qualifying individuals and violations must be presented to a Traffic Court judge.
+The court clerk may grant extensions for non-delinquent individuals charged with traffic infractions in most California counties.
+Requests for extensions from non-qualifying individuals and violations may be presented to a Traffic Court judge.

 To apply for a traffic ticket extension, visit or call the court clerk's office.
 Some California counties also accept requests online and by phone.
 Check the Traffic Court section of a county's Superior Court website to find contact details for the court clerk.